On the convergence of projective-simulation-based reinforcement learning in Markov decision processes: Projective Simulation

 \section{Projective Simulation}

 Projective Simulation (PS) is a physically inspired framework for artificial intelligence introduced in \cite{Bri12}.
 The core of the model is a particular kind of memory called \emph{Episodic and Compositional Memory} (ECM) composed of a stochastic network of interconnected units, called clips (cf. Fig.2 in \cite{Bri12}).
 Clips represent either percepts or actions experienced in the past, or in more general versions of the model, combinations of those.
-The architecture of the ECM, inspired in part by results in cognitive science such as a modeling of high-level phenomena of thought and behavior, together with the possibility of combining clips and thus creating structures within the network, allows for modeling incipient forms of \emph{creativity} \cite{Bri12a,Han17b}.
+The architecture of ECM, representing deliberation as a random walk in a network of clips, together with the possibility of combining clips and thus creating structures within the network, allows for modeling incipient forms of \emph{creativity} \cite{Bri12a,Han20}.
 Additionally, the deliberation process leading from percepts to actions has a physical interpretation in PS.
 Visiting any environmental state activates a corresponding percept clip in the ECM.
 This activation can be interpreted as an excitation, which then propagates stochastically through the network in the form of a random walk.
 The underlying dynamics have the potential to be implementable by real physical processes, thus relating the model to embodied agents including systems which exploit quantum effects, as has been explored in \cite{Dun15b,Cla16}.

 PS can be used as an RL approach, where the action, the percept and the reward are used to update the ECM structure.
 In general, the PS framework enables to leverage complex graph structures to enhance learning.
 For example, generalization can be implemented through manipulation of the ECM topology so that the RL agent is capable of learning in scenarios it would otherwise fail to learn \cite{Mel15}.
 However, this generalization mechanism is not necessary for solving MDP environments.